nix-rust/nix/CONTRIBUTING.md

 add a test that would have failed without the fix.

 After you've made your change, make sure the tests pass in your development environment.
-We also have continuous integration set up on GitHub Workflows, which might find some issues on other platforms.
+We also have continuous integration set up on GitHub Action Workflows, which might find some issues on other platforms.
 The CI will run once you open a pull request.